Sylvain59650/lodash-object/docs/Array.md

 ## shift <img src="js.png">

-    Array#shift()
+    Array Array#shift()

-    shift() removes the first element from an array and returns that element.
+Remove the first element from an array and returns that element.

 Example